 Hunting is a fundamental activity in the survival of the Amazonian inhabitants, whether they are indigenous or settlers.

-However, over time, it has been losing importance because wildlife resources have decreased due to overexploitation for commercial purposes to which it has been subjected, at a rate close to that of reproduction, putting many species at high risk of extinction. animal species.
+However, over time, it has been losing importance because wildlife resources have decreased due to overexploitation for commercial purposes to which it has been subjected, at a rate close to that of reproduction, putting many animal species at high risk of extinction.

 Consequently, hunting, which had sustained the Amazonian population for thousands of years, is now seriously compromised.

-That is why we must insist that hunting is an activity that intervenes in the Amazonian ecosystem in various ways.
+That is why we must insist that hunting is an activity that affects the Amazonian ecosystem in various ways.

 Hence, it is not convenient to hunt or fish in a certain area for a long time, above its replenishment rate, because the resources are depleted and tend to disappear.